Many-species ecological fluctuations as a jump process from the brink of extinction: Dynamics of an isolated system and transient dynamics at finite

-where $f$ is a smooth function with $f(x)\propto x$ at small $x$, encoding the slowdown of the dynamics in epoch I, and $f(x)$ approaching a constant as $x\to\infty$, encoding the time-translation invariant behavior with timescale $\tau_{\lambda}$ of epoch II.
+where $f$ is a smooth function with $f(x)\propto x$ at small $x$, encoding the slowdown of the dynamics in the transient regime, and $f(x)$ approaching a constant as $x\to\infty$, encoding the time-translation invariant behavior of the long-time dynamics, with correlation timescale $|\ln\lambda|$.